imagej/imagej.github.io/_pages/guide/layout-test.md

 The syntax is always shown in the gray boxes and the actual look you will see directly below each syntax specification.

-If you want to add other templates, here you can find the ones existing on imagej.net: [Template pages](https://imagej.net/index.php?title=Special%3AAllPages&from=&to=&namespace=10)
+If you want to add other templates, here you can find the existing ones [here](https://github.com/imagej/imagej.github.io/tree/main/_includes).

 Different headline levels
 -------------------------